FoxoTech/methylprep/docs_dev/general_walkthrough.md

 >>> pip install methylprep
 ```
 # Downloading from GEO
-The first step in this tutorial will be using ```methylprep``` to acquire a dataset from GEO. ```methylsuite``` works best when users include a sample sheet along with the IDAT files.
-This comes into play when using some of ```methylcheck```'s QC functions and the analyses included in ```methylize```.
+The first step in this tutorial will be using ```methylprep``` to acquire a dataset from GEO. ```methylcheck``` and `methylize`  work best when users include a sample sheet along with the IDAT files.
+The meta data contained in sample sheets is useful when running QC or analyses.

 When downloading from a GEO dataset, `download` will attempt to find and download the associated sample sheet.
 If there is none, ```methylprep``` will automatically generate one.
 Users may make one of their own as well.
 The [Illumina sample sheet](https://support.illumina.com/downloads/infinium-methylationepic-sample-sheet.html) is the standard format.

-### Our dataset
+### Our GEO dataset
 For our tutorial, we will download GEO data from [this experiment](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE147391) where researchers examined differential methylation among high and low grade gliomas (an aggressive form of brain tumors).
 This is a relatively small dataset (16 samples) of surgical resections processed using the Infinium MethylationEPIC assay.

 The authors analyzed methylation data from 6 II-grade, 2 III-grade and 8 IV-grade gliomas from individual surgical resections.
 Stage I and II gliomas are defined as low grade, while stage III and IV are defined as high grade.